 Plus, websites can still aid sales and discovery even if a business doesn’t sell online products.
 One of the biggest benefits of having a website is local discovery, as 85% of consumers use the internet to discover and find local businesses.

 Yet our 2022 small business website statistics indicate that many small businesses still do not have the robust online presence or digital marketing strategy they need to attract and engage their online audience.

 While most small businesses have a website, some business owners do not see any value.
 We are always surprised when we hear things like: “My customers are not online.” or “The web is not important for my business.”
 So here are some critical 2022 small business website statistics that may change your mind!

 92% of small business owners think that having a website is the most effective digital marketing strategy.Renolon

-Some small business owners have taken measures to adapt to the new reality the coronavirus has created.
-Many of them have increased their online activities to reach out to their client base and keep their business alive by selling their products and services online.
+Some small business owners have taken measures to adapt to the new reality of the coronavirus.
+Many have increased their online activities to reach their client base and keep their business alive by selling their products and services online.

 29% of small businesses did not have a website in 2021Zippia

 Having an online presence is essential for marketing your small business.
-By not having a business website, you give the impression that you are no longer in business.
-These 2022 small business website statistics illustrate just how important it is for small businesses to have a professionally built, mobile-first website.
+Not having a business website gives the impression that you are no longer in business.
+These 2022 small business website statistics illustrate how important it is for small businesses to have a professionally built, mobile-first website.

 2022 Small Business Website Statistics